 Private Thomas Leslie Starcevich enlisted in the Second Australian Imperial Force (AIF) in April 1941.
 In December 1941 he joined the 2/43rd Battalion, 24th Brigade, 9th Division in Palestine.

-After the War, the road where the action took place was named Victoria Cross Road by the local townsfolk and a memorial stone was erected along it.
-The inscription on it reads ‘In June 1945, on this hill, by his valour and disregard of danger, Private L.T Starcevich of 2/43rd Battalion A.I.F (Australian Imperial Forces), routed the Japanese defenders.’
+After the War, the road where the action took place was named Victoria Cross Road by the local townsfolk, and a memorial stone was erected along with it.
+The inscription on it reads, ‘In June 1945, on this hill, by his valour and disregard of danger, Private L.T Starcevich of 2/43rd Battalion A.I.F (Australian Imperial Forces), routed the Japanese defenders.’